towolf/towolf.github.com/docs/PsychGLImageProcessing/PsychImaging.markdown

   'FloatingPoint16Bit' explicitely.
 If you do that, you will not be able to use the full 16 bit output precision, but only approximately 10 bits.

-  Usage: PsychImaging\('AddTask', 'General', 'EnableDataPixxC48Output', mode\);
+  Usage: PsychImaging('AddTask', 'General', 'EnableDataPixxC48Output', mode);

   See the section below about 'EnableBits++Color++Output' for the meaning of the mandatory "mode" parameter.

-  You can use the RemapMouse\(\) function to correct GetMouse\(\) positions for potential geometric distortions introduced by this function for "mode" zero.
+  You can use the RemapMouse() function to correct GetMouse() positions for potential geometric distortions introduced by this function for "mode" zero.

-\* 'UseBits\#' Tell Psychtoolbox that additional functionality for displaying the onscreen window on a Cambridge Research Systems Bits\# device should be enabled.
+\* 'UseBits#' Tell Psychtoolbox that additional functionality for displaying the onscreen window on a Cambridge Research Systems Bits# device should be enabled.

-  This command is implied by enabling a Bits+ or Bits\# video mode by one of the commands for the Bits+/Bits\# in the following sections, if the driver can auto-detect a connected Bits\# device.
-If it cannot auto-detect a connected Bits\# device and this command is omitted, Psychtoolbox will instead assume that an older Bits+ is in use and only allow functionality common to Bits\# and Bits+, without automatic video mode switching.
+  This command is implied by enabling a Bits+ or Bits# video mode by one of the commands for the Bits+/Bits# in the following sections, if the driver can auto-detect a connected Bits# device.
+If it cannot auto-detect a connected Bits# device and this command is omitted, Psychtoolbox will instead assume that an older Bits+ is in use and only allow functionality common to Bits# and Bits+, without automatic video mode switching.

-  If you provide this command, you can optionally specify the name of the serial port to which your Bits\# is connected, instead of leaving it to the system to find this out \(either via configuration file or via a guess-o-matic\).
+  If you provide this command, you can optionally specify the name of the serial port to which your Bits# is connected, instead of leaving it to the system to find this out (either via configuration file or via a guess-o-matic).

-  Usage: PsychImaging\('AddTask', 'General', 'UseBits\#' \[, BitsSharpSerialPort\]\);
+  Usage: PsychImaging('AddTask', 'General', 'UseBits#' [, BitsSharpSerialPort]);

-  'BitsSharpSerialPort' is optional and can be set to the name of a serial port for your specific operating system and computer, to which the Bits\# is connected.
-If omitted, Psychtoolbox will look for the name in the first line of text of a text file stored under the filesystem path and filename
-  \[PsychtoolboxConfigDir 'BitsSharpConfig.txt'\].
-If that file is empty, the serial port is auto-detected \(Good luck\!\).
+  'BitsSharpSerialPort' is optional and can be set to the name of a serial port for your specific operating system and computer, to which the Bits# is connected.
+If omitted, Psychtoolbox will look for the name in the first line of text of a text file stored under the filesystem path and filename [PsychtoolboxConfigDir 'BitsSharpConfig.txt'].
+If that file is empty, the serial port is auto-detected (Good luck!).

-  'UseBits\#' mostly prepares use of a variety of new Bits\# subfunctions in the BitsPlusPlus\(\) high-level driver \("help BitsPlusPlus"\).
+  'UseBits#' mostly prepares use of a variety of new Bits# subfunctions in the BitsPlusPlus() high-level driver ("help BitsPlusPlus").

 \* 'EnableBits++Bits++Output' Setup Psychtoolbox for Bits++ mode of the